Animal Services' Role in COVID-19 Support

 Last updated: 2022-05-05

 Document type: Information Sheet

 Topic: Infectious Disease

 Animal services are essential, but we can't conduct business as usual.
 What must shelters do - and not do - right now?
-Note: This is a dynamic situation and this page will be updated as new information is available.
-Last updated 11:15 am CT 4/30/2020.
+Note: This has been a dynamic situation and this page will be updated as new information is available.
+Last updated 11:15 am CT 05/05/2022.

 This entire document and some individual chapters are available for download as PDFs.
 See the bottom of this information sheet for individual chapters.

 - Testing of Companion Animals updated 4/17/20

 - NACA recommended Animal Services functions and practices during COVID-19 emergency

 - Guidelines on essential medical and surgical care for shelters & spay/neuter clinics